Rootkitsmm-zz/WinIo-Vidix/README.md

 what payload  do :

 1.  call shellcode ( you can use any shellcode to  steal token or disable driver singing enforcement )
-2.  hook PEB->KernelCallbackTable with function that create CMD.exe and  exit -- save exit without BSOD)( i hooked  KernelCallbackTable in user mode  but after ioctl system fix  my hook ?!) so i port it to kernel
+2.  hook PEB->KernelCallbackTable with function that create CMD.exe and  exit -- safe exit without BSOD)( i hooked  KernelCallbackTable in user mode  but after ioctl system fix  my hook ?!) so i port it to kernel
 3.  call KeUserModeCallback-> jump to hooked function in user mode  (boom :) )